 Hello everyone!
 My name is Mel, and I’m a guest writer here at Hakutaku.
-For my first post, I want to delve into one of the many symbols in of one of my all-time favorite series: Gankutsuou: The Count of Monte Cristo.
+For my first post, I want to delve into one of the many symbols in of one of my all-time favorite anime and manga series: Gankutsuou: The Count of Monte Cristo.

 There is a sense of vindication in what Edmond, who assumes the persona of “The Count of Monte Cristo,” is doing, but Gankutsuou completely reverses that.
 It makes us as readers not necessarily empathize with the Count, but beg him to find a different way to continue living that doesn’t entail his idea of destructive revenge.
 Another massive change is Gankutsuou, the demon, itself.
 The concept of revenge is villainized in Gankutsuou to the point that it is quite literally a demon that possesses Edmond.
 Also, Château d’If is in space.
 Just a slight difference.

 Gankutsuou: The Count of Monte Cristo’s manga and anime adaptations are wildly different, despite both coming from the mind of Mahiro Maeda.
 While the anime focuses on the story through the eyes of Albert de Morcerf, the son of Fernand and Mercédès, the manga is told completely from the Count’s point of view, similar to the original novel.